JeremyLikness/jeremylikness-blog/content/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/index.md

 image: "/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/images/cosmossdk.jpg"
 images:
  - "/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/images/cosmossdk.jpg"
+ - "/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/images/cosmosdatabase.jpg"
 ---

-On July 9, 2019 a new set of libraries for working with Azure services was announced.
+On July 9, 2019, a new set of libraries for working with Azure services was announced.
 These SDKs target multiple languages including 🐍 Python, ☕ Java, JavaScript, and .NET.
 A few popular services are covered including [Azure Cosmos DB](https://jlik.me/f7d).

 {{<twitter 1149009392127356928>}}

 I decided to take them for a spin and build something useful for my [link shortener project](/series/serverless-link-shortener/).
-Right now I have a Power BI dashboard that I wrote about:
+Right now, I have a Power BI dashboard that I wrote about:

 {{<relativelink "/blog/2017-10-12_exploring-the-cosmosdb-with-power-bi">}}

-The dashboard is useful, but is only refreshed once a day.
+The dashboard is useful but is only refreshed once a day.
 What if I could write something quick and easy to give me a real-time snapshot of things?
 To keep it simple, I decided to start with a console app.
-Oh, look at that!
+Oh, look at that.
 It's done, and it appears my post about the new SDKs is the most popular page over the past 24 hours!

 ![The finished app](/blog/using-linq-to-query-dynamic-schemaless-cosmosdb-documents/images/cosmossdk.jpg)
 <figcaption>The finished app</figcaption>